Tech-at-DU/ACS-4390-Frontend-Web-Seminar/weekly-class-format.md

 ---

-# Monday vs Wednesday Sessions
+# Tuesday vs Thursday Sessions

 Because we meet twice per week, each meeting has a different purpose.

-## Monday — Technology Exploration
+## Tuesday — Technology Exploration

-Monday sessions focus on learning about technologies and architectural ideas.
+Tuesday sessions focus on learning about technologies and architectural ideas.

 Typical structure: